JesseBausell/hs6PROCESS_SEABASS/README.md

 # hs6PROCESS_SEABASS
-Consistent with up to date protocols and NASA's SEABASS submission standards, hs6PROCESS_SEABASS processes raw backscattering data (engineering units) sampled in natural water bodies using HOBI Labs Hydroscat-6 Spectral Backscattering Sensor and Fluorometer (hs6). hs6PROCESS_SEABASS should also be compatible with Hydroscat-4 and 2 versions of this instrument.
+Consistent with up to date protocols and NASA's SEABaSS submission standards, hs6PROCESS_SEABASS processes raw backscattering data (engineering units) sampled in natural water bodies using HOBI Labs Hydroscat-6 Spectral Backscattering Sensor and Fluorometer (hs6). hs6PROCESS_SEABASS should also be compatible with Hydroscat-4 and 2 versions of this instrument.

 This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer.
 Although untested, we are confident that hs6PROCESS_SEABASS is also compatible with Hydroscat-4 and Hydroscat-2 data.
 We do point out however that although the number of backscattering channels it can handle is flexible, two fluorescence (fl) channels are hardwired into the hs6PROCESS_SEABASS script.
 Thus raw hs6 data MUST contain two fl channels.
 My code has hardwired wavelengths of the two fl channels as 470 excitation/510 emission (channel 1) and 442 excitation/700 emission (channel 2).
 If these wavelength values are incorrect, user should not worry. hs6PROCESS_SEABASS does not perform any processing steps on fl values, transfering raw values into output files.
 This means that user can simply "correct" fl wavelengths in the Seabass-compatible output files.